 What does pediatric dentistry involve?

-- Examine the teeth for signs of decay and cavities
+- Examining teeth for decay and damage

-- Check for any signs of malocclusion
+- Checking for signs of malocclusion

-- Suggest preventive measures for thumb sucking
+- Suggesting cessation measures for oral habits like thumb sucking